 Install Cloud Management Gateway Connection Point

-- Right click site server and click Add Site System Roles.
+• Right-click site server and select Add Site System Roles.

 Check the box for Cloud Management gateway connection point.
 Click Next.

-Select the cloud management gateway and click Next.
+Select your cloud management gateway and click Next.

 Go Administration > Site Configuration > Servers and Site System Roles.
 Select the site server and in the bottom pane, right click Management point and click Properties.